Alectardy98/pcb_FXTal_Rev1/README.md

-Capacitive pad measurements have been largly taken dvjs project the mtf-capacitive, Other mesurements have been taken by NeonKight and myself from an origonal IBM F XT.
+Capacitive pad footprints have been largly taken dvjs project the mtf-capacitive Other mesurements have been taken by NeonKight and myself from an origonal IBM F XT.

 The PCB thickness should be 0.6mm or 0.08mm.
 This is thin enough to allow the board to flex into shape.
+  - 0.8mm tested and working

 Standard glossy soldermask is probably the best choice.
 JLCPCB has had issues with wear on their black soldermask before.
 They have changed the formula, but a standard green/red/blue/yellow/purple/white/etc. glossy solder mask is probaby the safest bet for keyswitch wear resistance.
 Higher wear resistance might also be achieved by coating the front of the capacitive pads in silkscreen, as silkscreen is an extra layer of epoxy.
 I am unsure how this will affect keyfeel or actuation, however.